Bachelor of Oral Health

 - vital tooth bleaching and mouthguard construction

-- management of special needs patients
+- management and oral health care for special needs patients

 - provision of care under general anaesthesia within scope of OHT practice